Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Results

 \paragraph{Broad--weak versus sinks produce opposite couplings between antisymmetry and RD geometry.} Consistent with our prediction, the same increase in antisymmetry strength produces opposite changes in RD geometry depending on whether directionality is distributed broadly or concentrated into sinks.
 In the broad--weak generator, increasing antisymmetry systematically \emph{expands} ground-truth RD geometry, whereas in the sink-like generator it \emph{collapses} ground-truth RD geometry toward a near-degenerate regime.
-This qualitative dissociation is visible in the true RD efficiency curves across regimes and remains consistent under strict-recovery filtering (\textbf{Fig.~\ref{fig:sim_mechanism_summary}}; Appendix~\ref{tab:sim_residual_regressions_A4}).
+This qualitative dissociation is visible in the true RD efficiency curves across regimes and remains consistent under strict-recovery filtering \textbf{(Fig.~\ref{fig:sim_mechanism_summary}; Table~\ref{tab:sim_residual_regressions_A4})}.
 This provides a concrete generative explanation for the empirical dissociation in which humans and ANNs can exhibit comparable global asymmetry magnitude yet occupy different regions of RD space.

 \paragraph{The RD--asymmetry coupling is not reducible to overall performance.} A natural concern is that RD geometry might simply track overall performance.
-To test this, we removed the effect of an accuracy proxy (mean diagonal probability) \emph{within each fixed} \((\lambda_{\mathrm{gen}},N_{\mathrm{per\,row}})\) operating slice and re-examined the dependence of RD efficiency on antisymmetry strength.
-This showed that the mechanism dissociation persisted.
-In the broad--weak generator, the accuracy-adjusted RD efficiency increases strongly with antisymmetry across every slice (typical slopes \(\approx 0.87\) to \(1.03\), all \(p_{\mathrm{FDR}}\le 7.9\times 10^{-31}\)), while in sinks, the corresponding slope is near-zero and slightly negative (\(\approx -0.046\) to \(-0.064\)).
-The difference in slope between mechanisms is large and consistent across all \(15\) slices (interaction estimates \(\approx -0.93\) to \(-1.08\), all \(p_{\mathrm{FDR}}\le 5.0\times 10^{-29}\); \textbf{Fig.~\ref{fig:sim_mechanism_summary}}; Appendix~\ref{tab:sim_recovery_A3}).
-Thus, the effect of directional structure on RD geometry cannot be explained away by accuracy.
+However, removing accuracy within each $(\lambda_{\mathrm{gen}}, N_{\mathrm{per\,row}})$ slice, the dissociation persisted: broad--weak generators show strongly positive accuracy-adjusted AUC slopes across all 15 slices (all $p_{\mathrm{FDR}}\le 7.9\times10^{-31}$), while sink slopes are near-zero or negative (Fig.~\ref{fig:sim_mechanism_summary}; Appendix~\ref{sec:sim_secondary_diagnostics}).